charlottearmstrong246/hello-world/README.md

 The rain in Spain stays mainly on the plane.

-The quick brown dog jumps over the lazy fox.
+The quick brown fox jumps over the lazy dog.